ChristosKonstantas/Network-Friendly-Recommendation-System-using-Reinforcement-Learning/README.md

     Value Iteration and Policy Iteration to optimize recommendations, assuming all environment parameters are known.
     Q-learning and SARSA assuming parameters α and u_min are not known (but the u_ij relevance values, and q are still known).

-* Instructions:
-0) Open terminal.
-1) git clone https://github.com/ChristosKonstantas/Network-Friendly-Recommendation-System-using-Reinforcement-Learning.git to a folder of preference.
-2) go to venv/Scripts and execute './activate'.
-3) go to the directory where the .py files are and execute 'python main.py' or 'python3 main.py'.

 ---